-In this mode, the A/D converter, internal references, and the output buffers are powered down and the total power dissipation reduces to about 30 mW.
-The output buffers are in a high-impedance state.
-The wake-up time from the global power down to output data becoming valid in normal mode is a maximum of 50 μ s.
-Note that after coming out of global power down, optimum performance is achieved after the internal reference voltages have stabilized (about 1 ms).
+In this mode, the A/D converter, internal references and the output buffers are powered down and the total power dissipation reduces to about 30 mW.
+The output buffers are in high impedance state.
+The wake-up time from the global power down to output data becoming valid in the normal mode is maximum 50 μ s.
+Note that after coming out of global power down, optimum performance will be achieved after the internal reference voltages have stabilized (about 1 ms).